RatJuggler/developer-portfolio/README.md

 Content for the site will include:

-- About - Short introductory paragraph about myself.
+- Profile - Short introductory paragraph about myself with some social media links.
 - Skills - Table highlighting my hard & soft skills with option to sort, filter and mark items.
 - Career - Rough timeline from when I started with the dinosaurs to the present day space age.
 - Interests - Brief details on my outside interests.